The Way of the Tea

 Hinata looked around her and patted Akamaru on the head as he ran by her.
 She took a deep breath of the crisp sea air and tried to contain her excitement.
-Scanning ahead with her Byakugan she could see they were getting close to the town of Chado.
+Scanning ahead in the distance with her Byakugan, she could see they were getting close to the town of Chado.

 Chado.
-The village was almost sacred to her as her mother had been a follower of the way of the tea.
-She had believed the sacred rituals were powerful for purging the mind, body and soul and for bringing peace and harmony to the believer.
-As a child she had learned a great deal about the ceremonies and could not wait to attend some of them while she was here.
+The village was almost sacred to her, as her deceased mother had been a follower of the way of the tea.
+She had believed the sacred rituals were powerful for purging the mind, body and soul, and for bringing peace and harmony to the believer.
+As a child she had learned a great deal about the ceremonies, and could not wait to attend some of them while she was here.

 "Hey Hinata, how much longer before we get there?
 Akamaru and I are dying of hunger," Kiba complained dramatically to her as his loyal dog barked along with him.

-Hinata smiled knowingly at her team-mate.
+Hinata smiled knowingly at her team-mates.
 The two of them were always starving.

 "We should be there in about twenty minutes, Kiba-kun," she answered them patiently.